Germany, France say Turkey's 'provocation' warrants EU response | DW | 15.10.2020

 The foreign ministers of Germany and France on Thursday accused Turkey of provoking the European Union by continuing natural gas exploration in waters contested by member states Greece and Cyprus.

-Turkeyhad removed a gas survey ship, Oruc Reis, from the Eastern Mediterranean waters before an EU summit on October 2, during which EU leaders threatened to impose sanctions if Turkey didn't stop gas exploration.
+Ankara had removed a gas survey ship, Oruc Reis, from the eastern Mediterranean waters before an EU summit on October 2, during which EU leaders threatened to impose sanctions if Turkey didn't stop gas exploration.

 However, this week Turkey redeployed the ship and said it would start a 10-day surveying operation south of the Greek island of Kastellorizo.